qarmin/czkawka/README.md

   - Empty Files - Looks for empty files across disk
   - Temporary Files - Allows finding temporary files
   - Similar Files - Finds files which are not exactly the same
+  - Zeroed Files - Find files which are filled with zeros(usually corrupted)

 ## Usage and requirements